umbraco/UmbracoDocs/11/umbraco-cms/extending/packages/installing-and-uninstalling-packages.md

 Keep in mind that this particular guide targets a specific package.
 There are many packages out there, and each one is different.
 The exact steps presented here might not work the exact same way for all the packages, though the general approach should still apply.
 {% endhint %}

-More advanced packages that adds functionality on top of Umbraco, usually rely on providing custom, compiled code.
+More advanced packages that add functionality on top of Umbraco, usually rely on providing custom, compiled code.
 That being said, many of such packages also implement custom Sections, Dashboards, editors, and views.

 In this example, we will be using the SEOChecker package.
 This package allows developers of the site to add custom properties to Document Types used to track search engine optimization practices.